Ethan341/MEAN-JWT/README.md

- Implemented JWT(JSON Web Token) with Aangular and express
+Implemented JWT(JSON Web Token) with angular and express.js